awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-troubleshooting-maintain-vehicle-connection.md

-# How to Maintain Vehicle's Wi\-Fi Connection?<a name="deepracer-troubleshooting-maintain-vehicle-connection"></a>
+# How to Maintain Your Vehicle's Wi\-Fi Connection<a name="deepracer-troubleshooting-maintain-vehicle-connection"></a>

  The following troubleshooting guide provides you tips for maintaining your vehicle's connection\.

-## How to Troubleshoot Wi\-Fi Connection if Vehicle's Wi\-Fi LED Indicator Flashes Blue, Then Turns Red for Two Seconds, and Finally Off?<a name="deepracer-troubleshoot-reconnect-wifi-after-led-turns-red-flashing-blue-and-off"></a>
+## How to Troubleshoot Wi\-Fi Connection If Your Vehicle's Wi\-Fi LED Indicator Flashes Blue, Then Turns Red for Two Seconds, and Finally Off<a name="deepracer-troubleshoot-reconnect-wifi-after-led-turns-red-flashing-blue-and-off"></a>

 Check the following to verify you have the valid Wi\-Fi connection settings\.
 + Verify that the USB drive has only one disk partition with only one *wifi\-creds\.txt* file on it\.
 If multiple *wifi\-creds\.txt* files are found, all of them will be processed in the order they were found, which may lead to unpredictable behavior\.